henrythebuilder/dcm_dict/README.md

 |**tag_str** | String|
 |**tag_name** | String|

-Through these fields is possible to access to data element informations.
+By these fields is possible to access to data element informations.
 Consider the case of the tag (0010,1005) (*Patient's Birth Name*), the primary fields are:
 **'(0010,1005)'**, **"Patient's Birth Name"**, **'PatientBirthName'**, **:patient_birth_name**, **'00101005'** and **[0x0010,0x1005]**